shadowcache/Cuki-Artifact-WSS-Estimation/README.md

     ├── jmx_prometheus
     ├── mysql-connector-jar-8.0.30
     ├── prometheus-2.37.0.linux-amd64
-├─ alluxio                  # the cache system with cuki ├─ presto_cuki              # the query system with alluxio
+├─ alluxio                  # the cache system with Cuki ├─ presto_cuki              # the query system with Alluxio
-├─ presto-data              # presto data directory
+├─ presto-data              # Presto data directory
-├─ wss-estimation           # the wss estimation of cuki
+├─ wss-estimation           # the WSS estimation of Cuki
 ```

 ### Deploy your own environment